danwallach/github-graders/README.md

 ## Usage

-Now let's say you want to assign graders for every repo beginning with `comp215-week06`.
+Now let's say you want to assign graders for every repo beginning with `comp215-week06` and you've already edited in the list of graders, as specified above.
 You can simply run `python3 github-graders.py --prefix comp215-week06`
 and it will print out everything you need.
 We simply post this on Piazza, with a private post visible only to the graders, and we ask